kutlay/kutlay.github.io/_posts/2024-08-13-developing-optimization-models.md

 APIs typically shouldn't keep requests waiting for too long.
 Unfortunately, MIPs don't always play nicely in the sandbox.
 MIPs may take a long time solving the problem and predicting the solution time is not always easy, given the complexity of the problem is different for each set of inputs.
 If the API waits for the result of the model, the response time would vary a lot and the failures would be hard to debug.
 Instead, the underlying optimization model should run as a background process and the client should have a way to check its status.

-The simplified architecture of such long running operation would look like this:
+The simplified architecture of a long running operation would look like this:

 ![Life of long running processes](../assets/images/long-running-process.svg)